Flexibility and Strength Training

 - Continuing education in TCM and anatomy helps her create solutions that work via interpreting the connections with our physical, mental, emotional, and spiritual bodies

-- Essentially, by engaging your mind in an exercise you can protect yourself from overstretching and injury.
+By engaging your mind in an exercise, you can protect yourself from overstretching and injury.
 Our bodies can only do so much on instinct and for the rest, we have our minds.

 Flexibility and Strength FAQs

 Infinity’s training exercises are distinctive in that they are not “static.”
 The key is pandiculation or, more simply put, exercising with resistance.
 The element of resistance in the exercises activates your brain and elicits a safer, deeper, long-lasting effect.

 In static exercises, signals are sent from your muscles to the reflex centers.
 By using resistance in an exercise you send signals that pass through your reflex centers and end in the motor cortex of your brain.
 Your muscles begin to receive and respond to messages from the motor cortex and start to correct for overworked or underworked dysfunctional muscle patterns.

 Think about the computer.
 When the server cannot connect to a program it can try to circumvent it by activating other systems and programs.
 But without your IT guy, you may not even notice that the computer is essentially skipping over the error to try and accomplish what you have asked it to do.
 The same is true for your muscles.
 If one muscle has become overworked it may be compensating for another group of muscles that have “turned off.”
 By engaging the brain while working the muscles you can reestablish the lost connection and address the real problem.

 You will be working one on one with a trained instructor who will guide you through an evaluation of each and every muscle group in your body.